Our Upper Aire Salmon Safari

 In Winter 2023 our volunteers set off to build a picture of how pollution entered the River Aire in Bradford and Craven.
 Their findings, available here, gave us cause for grave concern.

-So, for Winter 2024 we are launching a new Citizen Science survey for volunteers to walk over the becks of the River Aire in and around the Yorkshire Dales National Park.
-Looking for and photographing human adaptions to the river and fish breeding habitat with their smart phones.
+So, in Winter 2024 we launched a citizen science survey for volunteers to walk over the upper tributaries of the River Aire in and around the Yorkshire Dales National Park.
+Our volunteers looked for and photographed human adaptions to the river and key fish breeding habitat with their smart phones.

-All with the aim of producing a map of the key barriers and priority habitats affecting the return of Salmon and other long-range migratory fish to the headwaters of the River Aire.
+All with the aim of producing a map showing the key barriers and priority habitats linked to the return of Salmon and other long-range migratory fish to the Upper Aire.

 The problem